 You want to be selective about what kinds of activities are audited.
 At the same time, you want to collect useful audit information.
 You also need to carefully plan who to audit and what to audit.
 If you are using the default audit_binfile plugin, note that audit files can quickly grow to fill the available space.

-To create a single-system image audit trail for these systems, follow these requirements:
+To create a single-system image audit trail for a site, follow these requirements:

 Use the same naming service for all systems.

-For correct interpretation of the audit records, passwd, group, and hosts must be consistent.
+For correct interpretation of the audit records, the passwd, group, and hosts files must be consistent.

 Configure the audit service identically on all systems.
-For information about displaying and modifying the service settings, see the auditconfig(8) man page.
+For information about displaying and modifying the service settings, see the auditconfig(1M) man page.

 Use the same audit_warn, audit_event, and audit_class files for all systems.